tve/blog/content/2018/lp-wifi-esp8266-1.md

 It is immediately obvious that there is over an order of magnitude difference in those 4 modes, i.e. from about 140ms to connect to Wifi to almost 3 seconds!
-We could start hypothesizing based on the differences in the four modes, but it's far more interesting to start by focusing on mode 0 and to see what all goes on.
+We could start hypothesizing based on the differences in the four modes, but it's far more interesting to just focus on mode 0 and to see what all goes on.

 ### Mode 0: basic WiFi.begin()